-Still, at Sub-Fund level, a computation is performed, based on the exposure of each target fund composing the Sub-Fund.
+Still, at Sub-Fund level, a computation is performed, based on the exposure of each target fund composing the its objective as per SFDR Article 9.
+What are the binding elements of the investment strategy used to select the investments to Sub-Fund.